 “Ever drive’ down the road and notice most of the cars you see are colored in four colors (mostly black, white, silver, or gray)?
 Part of the reason why is resale value — people who want to resell their car later know they are far more likely to find a buyer if the car is one of these common colors.”

-Painting or wrapping a vehicle in one color can be similar in time depending on the quality.
-However, if you have a complicated multi-vector design — a wrap can be done in days; paint may take much longer.
-“There are many variables, but here at TKO Graphix, we’d be happy to look at your vehicle and give you a free estimate of time and cost for a vehicle wrap.
-Here’s some of what we’d need to know to give you an accurate estimate.” — FAQ: How Long Does a Vehicle Wrap Take?
+Painting or wrapping a vehicle in one color can be similar in time, depending on the quality.
+However, if you have a complicated multi-vector design it will take much longer.
+Providers can complete a wrap in days; paint can take much longer.
+There are many variables, but here at TKO Graphix, we’d be happy to look at your vehicles and give you a free estimate of the time it would take to wrap your fleet.
+Here are 9 variables that will affect how long it takes to complete a wrap on a car or truck.
+FAQ: How Long Does a Vehicle Wrap Take?

 Using paint limits vehicle advertising to the painted surfaces.
 By incorporating window film in a wrap, you can use the vehicle’s entire surface for promotion.
 And before you ask, yes, it’s safe.
 Here’s what international graphics provider 3M’s had to say about its 3M Scotchchal Perforated Window Graphics, “This 4-mil cast vinyl film allows a full image to be seen on the outside while allowing viewing through windows from the inside.
 A 50 percent perforation pattern enhances light transmission for a good balance of viewing through the window and image density as viewed from the outside.”
 If you’d like to read more about window film check out this post, Window Graphics: A Window of Opportunity